The American Opposition

 America’s third party activists are in an ongoing struggle to reach the public and even to appear on election ballots at local, state and federal levels.
 For the latest news on the struggle for ballot access for smaller parties see our Third Party Access articles or our articles on independent candidates, Occupy Wall Street, and the Tea Party.

-The fantastic Ballot Access News has complete coverage of the efforts of third parties to participate in American democracy including all the legal battles currently ongoing around the country.
-The site has been authored by Richard Winger since 1985, an expert on ballot access for third parties and individual candidates.
+The fantastic Ballot Access News has complete coverage of third party efforts to participate in American democracy including all the legal battles currently ongoing around the country.
+The site has been authored by Richard Winger since 1985, an expert on ballot access for third party and individual candidates.
 The organization advocates “fair and equitable ballot access laws” and reports on state and federal court decisions, compares American ballot access laws to those of other democratic nations, and documents the number of votes independent and minor party candidates receive.

 Four parties have the best election record outside the Democratic and Republican Party duopoly: